 Under the terms of HMSO Copyright Guidance Note no.11 (The National Published Archive - Legal Deposit of Official Publications, Nov.
-2000), copies of all Northern Ireland official publications should be sent to the McClay Library at Queen's.
+2000), copies of all Northern Ireland official publications should be sent to the Library at Queen's.
 Library staff make every effort to ensure that all current Northern Ireland official publications are collected.

-f.
+e.
 Reference Materials

-Increasingly essential reference works are acquired in electronic format provided they offer value for money and improved access to information.
-The purchase of subject-specific reference works is approved by the appropriate Subject Librarian and assimilated into the general book collections.
-Separate Reference Collections are no longer maintained.
+Increasingly essential reference works are acquired in electronic format provided they offer value for money and improved access to information with only a core print reference collection maintained.

-g.
+f.
 Theses